lindbrook/packageRank/README.md

 cranDownloads(packages = "HistData", from = "2019")
 ```

-To compute downloads for multiple packages, pass a character vector of
+To compute the downloads for multiple packages, pass a character vector
-package names.
+of package names.

 ``` r
 cranDownloads(packages = c("Rcpp", "rlang", "data.table"))